bartoszgebarowski/task-manager/README.md

 2. Prototype
 * As a developer, I would like to have a local database setup, so I can interact with it, and test a frontend application
 3. Profiles
-* As a user, I want to be able to create a profile so that I can application content in full
+* As a user, I want to be able to create a profile (account) so that I can application content in full
 * As a user, I want to be able to sign in to the application so that I can interact with the application's content
 4. Tasks
 * As a user, I want to be able to view, edit or delete a task, so I can organize various actions if I change my mind